| |

 Sweet & Salty Peanut Butter Chocolate Chip Cheesecake

-When I’m baking cheesecake at home I’m much more adventurous.
+When I’m baking cheesecake at home, I’m much more adventurous.
 I have so many ideas of what sounds good together.
 Most people enjoy chocolate and peanut butter together.
 It’s a great combination but sometimes can be very rich.
 So, this peanut butter chocolate chip cheesecake was born.
 I wanted some chocolate but not just a chocolate cheesecake.
 Hence, vanilla-ish cheesecake with chocolate chips.
 The peanut butter crust adds a little salty and a little sweet.

-Baking Tips
+Baking Tips & Notes

-Always let your peanut butter chocolate chip cheesecake cool with the oven off and the door slightly cracked for at least an hour.
+The cheesecake cooling process is just as important as the baking process.
+When the cheesecake is ready – firm edge with a jiggly center (that’s the official word), shut off your oven and leave the cheesecake in there.
 If your oven door doesn’t stay open a small amount, try using a wooden spoon to prop it open.
 This cooling like this will also help with cracks.
-When you do move to the refrigerator, don’t cover it initially.
-Once you’ve cut in and eat, feel free to then.
+We want the cheesecake to finish baking with residual heat as well as not experience a temperature shock.
+When you do move to the refrigerator, don’t cover it for it’s initial chill (that will create condensation on the surface).
+Once you’ve cut in and eat, feel free to at that point.

 Peanut Butter Chocolate Chip Cheesecake Key Ingredients